kubernetes-sigs/kind/site/content/docs/user/ingress.md

 The following shell script will create a kind cluster, deploy the standard ingress-nginx components, and apply the necessary patches.

-**Note:** This setup is independent of the number of worker nodes and only works on a single control-plane cluster.

 ```bash
 #!/bin/sh